samuel-craig/ABC_cakile/Laboratory_log.md

 	- 156 generations/years between 1863-2019
 	- 176 generations/years between 1843-2019
 - So divergence time of novel AUS _C. edentula_ population is 156-176

--
-- "Because of the lack of knowledge of natural and plantation population sizes of _M. ulei_, a uniform distribution with large interval (10–100 000) was chosen as the prior distribution for effective population sizes of the ancestral population (_N_, black in [Figure 2](https://www.nature.com/articles/hdy201237#Fig2)), of the different source populations in the endemism area (_NO_., dark gray in [Figure 2](https://www.nature.com/articles/hdy201237#Fig2)) and of the sampled populations (_N_., light gray in [Figure 2](https://www.nature.com/articles/hdy201237#Fig2))."
+- Given the paucity of information regarding the natural population sizes of _C. edentula_, a prior distribution characterized by a uniform distribution with a wide interval (10-10,000) was adopted for effective population sizes pertaining to the ancestral population, the various source populations within the endemism area, and the sampled populations.
 (Barrès et al. 2012)
-- ^ [re-written for edenula] Given the paucity of information regarding the natural population sizes of _C. edentula_, a prior distribution characterized by a uniform distribution with a wide interval (10-10,000) was adopted for effective population sizes pertaining to the ancestral population, the various source populations within the endemism area, and the sampled populations.
-(Barrès et al. 2012)
 - # All priors will be first set to uniform distributions but final models should be simulated under a range of different distributions a la (Barrès et al. 2012) e.g. divergence time should be simulated under a log-uniform distribution.
 - "Other distributions (a log-uniform distribution on interval (10–100 000) and a normal distribution with mean 10 000 and standard deviation 20 000) were tested and all results were similar" (Barrès et al. 2012)
-- (dummsumm) "Using a log-uniform distribution also has the advantage that it can help avoid the bias that can result from using a uniform distribution, especially when the range of possible values spans several orders of magnitude.
-In a uniform distribution, the range of possible values is divided into equal intervals on a linear scale, which can result in an overemphasis on the lower end of the range and an underemphasis on the higher end of the range." <- this isn't really a problem for us as our range doesn't span orders of magnitude as (Barrès et al. 2012)'s did (16-500).
+- (Barrès et al. 2012): Using a log-uniform distribution also has the advantage that it can help avoid the bias that can result from using a uniform distribution, especially when the range of possible values spans several orders of magnitude.
+In a uniform distribution, the range of possible values is divided into equal intervals on a linear scale, which can result in an overemphasis on the lower end of the range and an underemphasis on the higher end of the range. <- this isn't really a problem for us as our range doesn't span orders of magnitude as (Barrès et al. 2012)'s did (16-500).
 - Question the need for '`tadm`' the time of admixture, it may be necessary if we consider admixture occurring a certain amount of time prior to the divergence of the novel population, but not if the admixture event gives rise to the novel population?
 In which case the admixture rate would simply occur at the time otherwise reserved for the divergence of the Australian population (`t1` in the old model, `taus` in the new)